+9. Non-guaranteed Elements – The following information, where applicable, regarding the NGE assumptions used by the company in performing a principle-based valuation under VM-21 or VM-22:

+NGE Table Summary – A table that lists all of the non-guaranteed elements in groups of policies under VM-21 and VM-22, along with a description of the element and any key values (e.g., values for guaranteed index caps, participation rates, etc.).

+Modeling – Description of the approach used to model NGEs, including a discussion of how future NGE amounts were adjusted in scenarios to reflect changes in experience and including how lag in timing of any change in NGE relative to date of recognition of change in experience was reflected in projected NGE amounts.

+c.
+NGE Margins – Description of the approach to establish a margin for conservatism, if applicable.

+d.
+Policies and Past Practices – Description of how the company’s relevant past NGE practices and established NGE policies were reflected in projected NGE amounts, including a discussion of the impact of interest rates or other market factors on past and projected index parameters, charges, and other NGEs.

+e.
+Consistency – Description of the following: (i) whether and how projected levels of NGEs in the model are consistent with experience assumptions used in each scenario; and (ii) whether and how contractholder behavior assumptions are consistent with the NGE assumed in the model.

+f.
+Interest Crediting Strategy and Modeling – For each interest crediting strategy with amounts allocated:

+i.
+Description of the actual interest crediting strategy, including features such as the underlying reference index, indexing mechanism and term, caps, floors, spreads, participation rates, multipliers, index transfers, or bonuses; and

+ii.
+Explanation of how the strategy was modeled, including determination of option budgets, return paths for reference indices, dividend adjustments, allocation between index strategies, transfers between index strategies, simplifications applied, etc.

+Bonuses – Description of any interest, persistency, or other bonuses included in the model.

-Past Practices and 9.
-Scenario Generation – The following information regarding the scenario generation for interest rates and equity returns used by the company in performing a principle-based valuation under VM-21, as it applies to the calculation of the SR and CTEPA (if used):
+10. Scenario Generation – The following information regarding the scenario generation for interest rates and equity returns used by the company in performing a principle-based valuation under VM-21, VM-22, and in determining the C-3 RBC amount under LR027, as it applies to the calculation of the DR, SR, TAR and CTEPA:

 a.
 Sources – Identification of the sources or generators used to produce the scenarios.
 Versions should be identified and parameters to the scenario generation shall be available upon request.

 b.
-Number of Scenarios – Number of scenarios used, rationale for that number, methods used to determine the sampling error of the CTE 70 and CTE 98 statistic when using the selected number of scenarios, and documentation that any resulting understatement in reserve or TAR, as compared with that resulting from running additional scenarios, is not material, as discussed in VM-21 Section 8.F.
+Number of Scenarios – Number of scenarios used and, if fewer than 10,000 scenarios were used, support that the simplification meets the requirements of VM-21 Section 3.H and VM-22 Section 3.J.
+If the number of scenarios or the subset selection methodology has changed from the prior year-end valuation, discuss the reasons for the change.

 c.
 Scenario Reduction Techniques – If a scenario reduction technique is used, a description of the technique and documentation of how the company determined that the technique does not lead to a material understatement of results.

 d.
-Time-Step – Identification of the time-step of the model (e.g., monthly, quarterly, annual), and results of testing performed to determine that use of a more frequent time-step does not materially increase reserves, as discussed in VM-21 Section 8.G.1.
+Time-Step – Identification of the time-step of the model (e.g., monthly, quarterly, annual), and results of testing performed to determine that use of a more frequent time-step does not materially increase reserves, as discussed in VM-21 and VM-22.

 e.
-Proxy Construction – Description of the proxy construction process that establishes a firm relationship between the investment return on the proxy and the grouped separate account funds or equity investments in the general account, as discussed in VM-21 Section 4.A.2.
+Proxy Construction – Description of the proxy construction process that establishes a firm relationship between the investment return on the proxy and the grouped separate account funds, equity investments in the general account, or reference indices supporting index-linked products, as discussed in VM-21 Section 4.A.2 or VM-22 Section 4.A.2.